FelipeFagundesCosta/Game-Project/README.md

 Controlls:

   Standard:

-    Enter - Press to start playing and to respawn if the enemy has found you.;
+    Enter - Press to start playing and to respawn if the enemy has found you.

     Q or Esc - Press to close the game.

-    A - Hold to go left.;
+    A - Hold to go left.

-    D - Hold to go right.;
+    D - Hold to go right.

-    W - Hold to go up in a staircase.;
+    W - Hold to go up in a staircase.

-    Shift - Hold to run. -be carefull, the enemy listens if you get too close-;
+    Shift - Hold to run. -be carefull, the enemy listens if you get too close-

   Powers (you need to unlock those):

     Ctrl - Hold to get tiny.

     E - Press to get invisible for 5 seconds, then wait 6.5 seconds to do it again.

 # PT-BR